Shivanshu09/sample/README.md

 ### hints

-* the ceter text in the template uses a trick from link #2
+* the center text in the template uses a trick from link #2
 * the imges are to be positioned as `absolute` in order to place them correctly.

 ### extra work